The Table Saw – Set Up Instructions

 Set Up Instructions

-Installing a new piece of workshop equipment always fills one with apprehension, have I bought right and how will it compliment my workshop.
+Installing the table saw in a a workshop always fills one with apprehension, have I bought right and how will it compliment my workshop.
 The table saw is a very desirable item for most woodworkers whether new to woodworking or an establish user.

 If viewing from Canada, France or United Kingdom articles selected to view may be substituted for an equivalent model if the selected model is not available in your country.

 Purchasing for the first time or contemplating a change of the table saw look at the the latest products that are available.

 Before delving into the various operations that can be undertaken it is a very good procedure to check the saw for the operation of the adjustments and correct alignment.
 For this you may require some tools that are not supplied with the saw, some you may already have if not consider acquiring them as they can also be a good addition to any workshop.

 When using a table saw safety is a priority as with any piece of mechanical equipment so the following personal protection is a recommendation:

 Dusk mask as saw dust is a hazardous material.

 A good dust extraction is a very good help.